All graphics and images are copyright of A True Church

 If I forget you, O Jerusalem, let my right hand forget its skill!
 If I do not remember you, let my tongue cling to the roof of my mouth - if I do not exalt Jerusalem above my chief joy.
 (Psalm 137:5-6)

 Here the Psalmist exalts Jerusalem above his chief joy and pronounces a curse upon himself if he does not remember Jerusalem and exalt her.
-Exalting Jerusalem above his chief joy is idolatry if Jerusalem is not God, because God is to be our chief joy (Mark 12:30).
+Exalting Jerusalem above his chief joy is idolatry, if Jerusalem is not God.
+It would be exalting Jerusalem above God.
 As it is written,

 Then I will go to the altar of God, to God my exceeding joy; and on the harp I will praise You, O God, my God.
 (Psalm 43:4; see also Psalm 5:11; Jeremiah 15:16)

-In light of the above, Daniel's practice of praying toward Jerusalem is quite interesting.
+In light of the above, Daniel's practice of praying with his windows open toward Jerusalem is quite interesting.
 Psalm 137 is the very context in which Daniel lived.

 Now when Daniel knew that the writing was signed, he went home.
 And in his upper room, with his windows open toward Jerusalem, he knelt down on his knees three times that day, and prayed and gave thanks before his God, as was his custom since early days.
 (Daniel 6:10)